kibilogic/linuxKernalModules/README.md

-# proc-lkm
+# Linux Kernel Modules

-creating a proc entry
+Starting off with a simple example for creating a proc entry (kernel version 4.7.2).
+The goal is to add more.

-Something basic but insightful enough for understanding the kernel data structures applicable to  kernel version 4.7.2.